 Asian Painted Frog is larger and heavier with broad cream stripes and lacks black markings.

 Habitat: Found in forest edges, scrub, parks, and empty lots.
 Is less common in residential areas than other narrowmouth frogs.
 Hides below rocks, logs, and boards during the day.
 Breeds in rain puddles.

-Contribution to the ecosystem: Helps control insect populations.
-Provides food for birds, snakes, lizards, larger frogs, and even large insects and arachnids.
+Place in the ecosystem: Eats insects.
+May be eaten by birds, snakes, lizards, larger frogs, and even large insects and arachnids.